rcarmo/kata/README.md

 - `BIND_ADDRESS` (default `127.0.0.1` if omitted in your own config logic)
 - `DOMAIN_NAME` (for host matchers / TLS)

+Declare `ports` or `expose` on the service you want Traefik to reach; Kata no longer adds these automatically.
+If you prefer a different target, set `traefik.service` (and `traefik.port` if it differs from the declared port).

 Automatically injected into each service unless already set: the base variables above.

 For more details on Traefik labels, see the [Traefik reference](https://doc.traefik.io/traefik/routing/routers/).